pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 <block class="ios" />

 - Locate the `openDatabase(username:withKey:newKey)` method in **AppDelegate.swift**, this method is called from `startSession` which is in turn getting called in `processLogin` after the user has logged in.
-- The Database's `openDatabaseName` is used to create an encrypted database.
+- The manager's `openDatabaseName` is used to create an encrypted database.

 ```swift
 let dbname = username